keen/pingpong/README.md

 The queries object is just there for convenience.
 Since the full Keen IO JavaScript SDK is on the page, you can create any other visualizations you want as well.

+#### Reporting and Alerting

+Pingpong uses [Pushpop](https://github.com/pushpop/pingpong.git) to provide basic alerting and reporting functionality.
+This functionality can easily be extended to create your own custom alerts and reports.

+By default, a Pingpong instance started with `foreman start` will run Pushpop jobs.
+If you don't want this to be the case (for example if you run multiple geographically distributed Pingpongs and only want 1 to do the alerting), set the environment variable `SKIP_PUSHPOP=1`.

+Pushpop jobs are located in the [jobs](jobs/) directory.
+Here's a short description of each job.

+##### detect_failures_job

+This job runs once per minute, querying to see if the `response.successful` property of any check is `false`.
+If so, it sends one email for each failed check containing the name of the check and how many times it has failed.

+This job will only run if the `PUSHPOP_FROM_EMAIL` and `PUSHPOP_TO_EMAIL` environment variables are set.
+Likewise, the included version uses the Pushpop [sendgrid plugin](https://github.com/keenlabs/pushpop#sendgrid), so you'll need to set the requisite environment variables for that as well.

+Learn more by looking at [the job](jobs/detect_failures_job.rb) and its [template](jobs/detect_failures_job.html.erb).

 #### Rake tasks

 Pingpong comes with a set of rake tasks to make various tasks easier.